Rocky Butte: Recreation

 Rocky Butte is part of the Rocky Butte Natural Area, encompassing 17.28 acre of land on NE Rocky Butte Road.
 The summit of Rocky Butte is a Portland city park, Joseph Wood Hill Park, which covers 2.38 acre.
 The park offers views of the Boring Lava Field, Mount St. Helens, and Mount Hood.
 It lies in the throat of Rocky Butte's former volcanic vent on a bluff above the Hill Military Academy campus; this land was donated by Joseph Hill's sons.
-The park has red, crushed stone pathways, a stone wall, and a stone pedestal adorned with a metal plague bearing Joseph Wood Hill's image looking to the west.
+The park has red, crushed stone pathways, a stone wall, and a stone pedestal adorned with a metal plaque bearing Joseph Wood Hill's image looking to the west.
 Rocky Butte is a popular location for seeing mountains.
 In 2017, the Portland Parks & Recreation bureau proposed to clear trees and invasive species in the park to allow better views of downtown Portland, Mount Hood, and Mount St. Helens, planting 400 low-growth trees and 5,200 shrubs in their place.
 A man was killed after falling 200 ft from the summit viewpoint in May 2015.